Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Only five players have scored a goal for Comoros in a FIFA World Cup qualifier as of 2021, but Ibrahim Djoudja is the first to score at home when his goal tied Togo in a 1-1 match on Sept.
 6, 2019.
 The previous four players to score for Comoros in a FIFA World Cup qualifier are Daoud Midtadi (at Madagascar on Oct.
 14, 2007); Ibor Bakar (at Madagascar on Oct.
 14, 2007); Mohammed Youssof (at Mozambique on Nov.
 15, 2011); Mohammed M'Changama (at Lesotho on Oct.
 13, 2015).

 At Long Last!
-The Unthinkable Has Happened!
+The Unthinkable Begins!

 A striker for Ligue One club Lorient in 2017, Faïz Selemani first debuted against Madagascar at the Stade Municipal in the Parisian commune of Saint-Leu-la-Forêt.
 Selemani assisted on a Youssouf M'Changama goal in that Nov.
 11, 2017 match.
-Nearly two years later with Belgian club KV Kortjik, Selemani scored a goal in the 51st minute against Togo, which proved to be the only goal.
+Nearly two years later, with Belgian club KV Kortjik, Selemani scored a goal in the 51st minute against Togo, which proved to be the only goal.

 The 1-0 victory was Comoros' first away qualifying victory, and four days later, the nation followed up that result with another scalp.
 Comoros recorded an unfathomable scoreless draw against Egypt, the seven-time Africa Cup of Nations champions, thanks to goalkeeping.
 Four points and atop its group, Comoros had been one of the early shocks in qualifying as the nation looked forward to 2020.